keybase/homebrew-beta/README.md

 ### Reporting Issues

+Any security related issues should be reported through [HackerOne/keybase](https://hackerone.com/keybase/).

-Please report issues to [keybase-issues](https://github.com/keybase/keybase-issues/issues), and specify a `stage0` label.
+Other issues can be reported to [keybase-issues](https://github.com/keybase/keybase-issues/issues).
+Please attach a `stage0` label.

 ### External Sites